isomerpages/moe-sst/_student-admission/S1 Admission.md

 #### (A) SST Phase 1 Written Test (All candidates)

 The SST phase 1 Written Test assesses candidates’ ability to solve real-world problems by applying STEM knowledge and skills.
 The duration of the test is about 2 hours.
-All applicants will be informed of the test date and timing via email.
+Applicants will be informed of the test date and timing via email.

 #### (B) SST Phase 2 STEAM Challenge (Only for shortlisted candidates)